samloh84/blog/_posts/2018-12-03-first-post.md

     sudo bundle install
     ```

 3. Start hacking the various HTML templates and Markdown files.
+You can run the following command to have Jekyll re-render all your pages on every change and allow you to refresh the browser to see your changes.
+    ```bash
+    jekyll serve
+    ```

+4. Reading further, there's a feature for GitHub pages to auto-build your Jekyll site.
+I'm following this [guide](http://jmcglone.com/guides/github-pages/).
+After enabling the GitHub pages feature in my project settings, modifying my blog templates and writing this post, I'm pushing the changes to GitHub.
+    ```bash
+    git commit -m "Initial Commit"
+    git push
+    ```

 ### Other resources